 George Jeronimidis with Evan Greenberg

-This course is an introduction to the ways in which organisms have evolved their form, materials and structures in response to varied functions and environments, followed by an account of engineering design principles that have been abstracted from nature in current research projects for industry and material science.
-It will include a study of a natural system (general form, anatomy, energy flows and behaviour) and the engineering principles abstracted from it (analysis continues into winter term).
+An introduction to the ways in which organisms have evolved through form, materials and structures in response to varied functions and environments is followed by an account of engineering design principles that have been abstracted from nature in current research projects for industry and material science.
+A study is made of a natural system (general form, anatomy, energy flows and behaviour), along with an exploration of interrelations and an abstraction of engineering principles.
+This analysis continues into Term 2.

 Design Research Studio and the Thesis/Dissertation

-Three main fields of design research are offered – Active Material Systems with Advanced Fabrication, Natural Ecological Systems Design (currently focused on shorelines and deltas), and Urban Metabolic Design (currently focused on algorithmic design for energetic models of new cities in emergent biomes).
+Three main fields of design research are offered: Active Material Systems with Advanced Fabrication, Natural Ecological Systems Design (currently focused on shorelines and deltas), and Urban Metabolic Design (presently centred on the algorithmic design for energetic models of new cities in emergent biomes).
 Students may choose one of the three fields, and will work in pairs.
-The Design Research Studio facilitates the development of a deeper understanding of emergence and its application to advanced production in architecture, urbanism and ecological engineering, while integrating theoretical discourses, science and the insights gained from experiments.
-It will develop the ability to analyse complex issues and to engage in independent research.
-The Design Research Studio concludes with the presentation of the fully developed Thesis/Dissertation proposal.
+The design research studio facilitates a deeper understanding of emergence and its application to advanced production in architecture, urbanism and ecological engineering, while integrating theoretical discourses, science and the insights gained from experiments.
+The studio will develop students’ abilities to analyse complex issues and to engage in independent research, working towards the presentation of the fully developed individual thesis/dissertation proposal.

-Michael Weinstock is an architect.
-Born in Germany, lived as a child in the Far East and then West Africa, attended an English public school.
-Ran away to sea at age 17 after reading Conrad.
-Years at sea in traditional sailing ships, with shipyard and shipbuilding experience.
+Michael Weinstock was born in Germany, lived as a child in the Far East and West Africa, and then attended an English public school.
+At the age of 17, after reading Joseph Conrad, he ran away to sea, where he spent years in traditional sailing ships, gaining shipyard and building experience.
 Studied architecture at the AA and has taught at the AA since 1989.
-His research interest lies in exploring the convergence of biomimetic engineering, architecture, emergence and material sciences.
+His research interest lies in exploring the convergence of bio- mimetic engineering, architecture, emergence and material sciences.
 He received the Acadia Award for Excellence 2008.
-He has published The Architecture of Emergence and Emergent Technologies and Design – Towards a Biological Paradigm for Architecture, and has been Visiting professor at Rome, Barcelona, Calgary and Yale.
+He has published The Architecture of Emergence and Emer- gent Technologies and Design - Towards a Biological Paradigm for Architecture, and has been visiting professor at Rome, Barcelona, Calgary and Yale.

 Mehran Gharleghi is an architect, researcher and designer.
-He received his MArch in Emergent Technologies and Design from the AA, where he is also a Fifth Year Technical Studies Tutor.
-He has worked for distinguished architectural practices including Plasma Studio and Foster + Partners in London.
+He has worked for a number of architectural practices including Plasma Studio and Foster + Partners and received his MArch in Emergent Technolo- gies and Design from the AA.
 In 2009 he co-founded Studio INTEGRATE with Amin Sadeghy.